Home

 Use templates

 Alternatively, you can also use one of DataPLANT’s Swate templates.
-You can find them under the Protocol Insert tab in Swate.
+You can find them via the "add template" button, next to the "add building block" button.

 Annotate your samples and data

-Fill the cells beneath each building block with ontology terms to note the respective Characteristics, Parameter, and Factor values of your experiment.
-Using the ontology term search function, you can fill multiple cells at once.
+Add rows beneath the building blocks with the plus symbol ( A ) and fill the cells with ontology terms to note the respective Characteristics, Parameter, Component and Factor values of your experiment.
+By activating the ontology term search function (magnifying glass, B), you can fill cells with ontology terms.

-If you could not find a fitting term, use free text input.
+If you still could not find a fitting term, use free text input.

 Note: More information on how to use Swate can be found here.